maresb/vpn-workaround-docker-bridge/README.md

 ## Security

-I make [no warranty or guarantee](LICENSE) about the security of this container.
+I believe that in most contexts the above procedure is secure, however I make [no warranty or guarantee](LICENSE) about the security.
+Read below for a few potential caveats.
 If you find a vulnerability, please report it to me under "Issues".

-This container is intended for internal use on a single-user machine.
+This container is intended for use on a single-user machine where the port is accessible only to the local user.
 Since there is no potential for eavesdropping, the normal security features of a VPN should not be necessary.
-Indeed, the certificates being used are generated on Docker Hub and are publicly accessible.
+Indeed, the certificates being used here have been generated on Docker Hub and are publicly accessible, and thus offer no cryptographic protection.

-If you run Docker containers which are publicly accessible and they become compromised, having this VPN running could make it easier for an attacker to compromise the host.
+If you run Docker containers which are publicly accessible and they become compromised, having this VPN running might possibly make it easier for an attacker to compromise the host.

+This container is not intended for multi-user machines, production environments, critical systems, etc.